Amrtamer711/GPT-2-From-Scratch/README.md

 - Gradient clipping for stability.
 - Distributed data parallel (DDP) for multi-GPU scalability.
 3. Ground-Up Approach:
-- Everything from tokenization to the training pipeline was implemented from scratch.
+- Everything from model architecture to training pipeline was implemented from scratch.